kanchansapkota27/kanchansapkota27/README.md

 *   🌍  I'm based in Atlanta,Georgia,USA
 *   ✉️  You can contact me at [kanchansapkota27@gmail.com](mailto:kanchansapkota27@gmail.com)
 *   🧠  I'm continioudly learning
-*   🤝  I'm open to collaborating on projects like Web Scraping , Computer Vision ,Web or API Development, Data Emgineering.
+*   🤝  I'm open to collaborating on projects like Web Scraping , Computer Vision ,Web or API Development, Data Engineering.
 *   ⚡  I am an open source fanboy

 ### Skills